Coaching return on investment: how to compute the ROI of executive coaching programs

 When it comes to investing in an executive coaching program, the biggest question on most people's minds is whether or not the program will be worth the cost.
 After all, no one wants to spend their hard-earned cash on something that won't give them a good return.

 Fortunately, there are ways to calculate the financial return and effectiveness of implementing a business coaching program.
-One of the main ones being ROI.
+One of the main ones is ROI.

 ROI and other cash flow measures such as internal rate of return (IRR) and net present value (NPV), are key metrics that business analysts use to evaluate different investment alternatives.
 These measures help us determine which option is the best in terms of profitability and risk.